-SRP1 Status Protection Description 0 Non-Lock Status Register is unlocked.
-Lock-Down(1) Status Register is locked by standard status register write command and can not be w to again until the next power-down, power-up cycle.
-1 One Time Program(2) (Permanently/Non- Volatile) Status Register is permanently locked by special command flowand can not be written to.
+SRP1 Status Protection Description 0 Non-Lock Status Register is unlocked 1 Lock-Down(1) (temporary/Volatile) Status Register is locked by standard status register write command and can not be written to again until the next power-down, power-up cycle.
+One Time Program(2) (Permanently/Non- Volatile) Status Registeris permanently lockedby special command flowand can not be written to

 - 1. When SRP =1, a power-down, power-up cycle will change SRP =0 state. - 2.
-Special One Time Protection feature is available upon special order; please contact Giantec for details.
+Special One Time Protection feature is available upon special order; please contact Giantec for details